Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Narrow the application process to a minimum of eight to ten colleges.
 You can put up to 10 colleges on your FAFSA.
 Watch the deadlines!
 Also, look for colleges based on your major or what you want to become as a professional, not because it is the so-called “popular college”.

 Finish the financial aid application process, which includes any changes if needed on your FAFSA.
 Watch for deadlines!
-Dollars are given away on a first come first serve basis.
+Dollars are given away on a first-come, first-served basis.

 If you’re considering private loans or Parent PLUS loans, one suggestion is to evaluate the options at Juno, a collective bargaining group for students and families looking to finance their education.
 You can join for free to see all your options.